Euro 2020: Fairytale comes true as Denmark grabs place in knockout stages - KRDO

 In a campaign overshadowed by the health of Christian Eriksen, who suffered a cardiac arrest during Denmark’s opening Euro 2020 game, the Danish national team delivered a pulsating performance against Russia to secure an unlikely place in the tournament’s knockout stages.

-Having lost their opening two games, Denmark thumped Russia 4-1 in Copenhagen on Tuesday and with Group G winner Belgium beating Finland 2-0 in St. Petersburg, the Danes finished second, setting up a last-16 match against Wales in Amsterdam on Saturday.
+Having lost their opening two games, Denmark thumped Russia 4-1 in Copenhagen on Monday and with Group B winner Belgium beating Finland 2-0 in St. Petersburg, the Danes finished second, setting up a last-16 match against Wales in Amsterdam on Saturday.

 Those tributes were repeated on Monday as the Danish fans got into voice, with Mikkel Damsgaard’s thunderous strike then setting the tempo for Denmark’s stirring display in an emotionally charged Parken Stadium.